Conflict: Middle East Political Simulator: Nuclear weapon research

 Another factor in the game is the development of nuclear weapons.
-Each country (except Jordan and Lebanon) can begin and maintain a nuclear weapon development program.
+Most countries can run a nuclear weapon development program.
 One of the main ways to lose the game is for WMDs to be used, which often sets off a global nuclear holocaust.
-This can present a problem to players, since it can be other countries that use WMDs in their own conflicts against countries other than Israel.
-It is possible to reduce this possibility by destroying nuclear installations as they arise.
+This can present a problem to players, as occasionally other countries than Israel attack each other with WMDs.
+It is possible to reduce this risk by destroying nuclear installations as they appear.

-On each turn, the player decides whether to fund nuclear development for that month (it only costs US$20M and so is usually done).
-Once the player has nuclear weapons ready, they are able to fire them during war at their discretion.
-Depending on the situation of the war, the player's use of WMDs will either result in an instant victory or a nuclear holocaust, which ends the game in a loss.
-Consequently, if the player wins a war using a nuclear strike, the UN will impose an arms embargo on Israel, forcing the player to buy arms from the private dealer until the next UN summit.
+On each turn, the player decides whether to fund nuclear development for that month.
+The player's use of WMDs will either result in instant victory in the war in question or in a nuclear holocaust, which ends the game.
+If the player wins a war using a nuclear strike, the UN imposes an arms embargo on Israel, forcing the player to buy arms from the private dealer until the next UN summit.

-Each year, Israel can choose to increase or decrease the GDP percentage of the defense budget (it starts at 35%) by 2%, and to increase the size of the Army by two units (which apparently harms the relationship with the USA).
+Each year, Israel can choose to increase or decrease the GDP percentage allocated to the defence budget by 2%, and to increase the size of the Army by two units.
 Every year, the United States provides economic and military aid to Israel.
-This varies between nothing and four billion dollars, depending on how good Israel's relationship is with the US.
+This varies between nothing and US $4000 million, depending on how good Israel's relationship is with the US.

 Palestinian problem

 The game also models the problems caused by the Palestinian situation.
-The "Palestinian problem" is Israel's internal insurgency, just as the other countries have their insurgency and concomitant government stability problem.
-Other countries presumably can choose to act to stoke Palestinian discontent, and as the player becomes unsuccessful and increasingly unpopular, the Palestinian situation worsens - eventually, this will cause the player to be deposed and thus lose the game.
+The "Palestinian problem" is Israel's internal insurgency, just as the other countries have their insurgencies and concomitant government stability problems.
+As the player becomes unsuccessful and increasingly unpopular, the Palestinian situation worsens.
+Eventually, this causes the player to be deposed and thus to lose the game.

-The player can choose to deploy a brigade to police the Gaza Strip and the West Bank, which is supposed to help reduce discontent.
-Once a brigade has been deployed, the player can choose "soft" or "hard" tactics.
-Hard tactics presumably are more effective, but cause international outcry, presumably reducing relations with the US and so affecting their annual military grant.
+The player can deploy an army brigade to police the Gaza Strip and the West Bank, which is supposed to help reduce discontent.
+Once a brigade has been deployed, the player can choose soft or hard tactics.
+Hard tactics cause international outcry, presumably worsening relations with the US and so affecting the annual military grant.

 During the annual UN summit, an offer can be made to form a Palestinian homeland, which permanently removes this problem and improves relations with the USA.
 The only disadvantage seems to be that if the player goes to war with the bordering country that offered the homeland territory, Israel finds itself at a territorial loss, usually two bars on the war progress meter.